rahulgopinath/rahulgopinath.github.io/students.md

 ### Description

 Delta debugging is one of the best known algorithms for quick reduction of test cases, and it operates with $O(log(n))$ best case.
-The problem with Delat Debugging is that it has a worst case $O(n^2)$.
+The problem with Delta-Debugging is that it has a worst case $O(n^2)$.
 Can we improve this bound?
 What about Hierarchical Delta Debugging?
 Finally, can we improve delta debugging in common even when program semantics is required (such as C,Java etc.)?
 Can we rely on the original Delta Debugging assumptions?
 (Independence of deltas), or are stricter assumptions required?

 This project, if completed successfully, may be extended for a paper in one of the A/A* conferences in Software engineering.